AsyncForge/TaskForge/README.md

 ```
 You can also create your own error handler by using the error receiver.

-## **Documentation**

-For more details on API usage, visit the docs.rs page

 ## **Licence**

-This project is licensed under the MIT License.
+This project is licensed under the MIT Licence.
 Let me know if you’d like any changes or additions!